seanpm2001/AI2001_Docs/Docs/Datasets/Types/Source_Code/!OldVersions/README/English/USA/A/101-200/README.md

 As of 2023, Friday, September 15th, I am still not ready to resume this process.

 The next day (2023, Saturday, September 16th) I am still not ready, as I am again struggling with my schedule, and I lacked the motivation as well.
-From 2023, Saturday, September 16th to 2023, Friday, October 27th, I am still not ready yet.
+From 2023, Saturday, September 16th to 2023, Wednesday, November 22nd, I am still not ready yet.
 Progress has dropped by nearly 50% in this time, and it will take a lot of work to get it back to where it was percentage-wise.

 </details>